-Dark as a Dungeon - chords, tab and comments
+Dark as a Dungeon - guitar chords and comments

 Songs from and for the working class became Merle Travis' trade mark.
 Only the two songs "Sixteen Tons" and this one would have given him a place in the history of roots country music, but he wrote a lot more throughout his troublesome career, pestered by alcoholism and other personal problems.